finite-sample/onlinerake/docs/diagnostics.rst

 The ``onlinerake`` package provides comprehensive diagnostics and monitoring capabilities to help you understand the behavior of your streaming raking algorithms.
 These features are particularly useful for debugging convergence issues, tuning parameters, and monitoring the quality of your weight calibration.

+The algorithms are designed with numerical stability in mind, automatically handling extreme cases that could cause overflow, underflow, or convergence detection failures.

 Enhanced Monitoring Features
 -----------------------------